-If the Renewal Corporation observes native, non-listed reptiles or amphibians in the California Terrestrial and Wildlife Management Plan Boundary during a VES survey or during construction activities, the reptile or amphibian will be avoided and encouraged to leave the area on its own volition.
-If the amphibian or reptile is not capable of leaving the work area of its own volition or does not promptly leave the work area, either a DB or a trained member of the construction crew under the guidance of a DB will, to the extent practicable and safe for the animal and staff attempting the relocation, attempt to relocate the individual to suitable habitat outside the work area.
-Suitable habitat for relocation of non-listed reptiles and amphibians will be identified by the Renewal Corporation in consultation with the CDFW.
-Once the map showing the areas of suitable habitat is completed, it will be provided to the CDFW and SWRCB.
+If the Renewal Corporation observes native non-listed reptiles or amphibians in the Oregon Terrestrial and Wildlife Management Plan Boundary during a VES survey or during construction activities, the reptile or amphibian will be avoided and encouraged to leave the area on its own volition.
+If the amphibian or reptile is not capable of leaving the work area of its own volition or does not promptly leave the work area, an ODFW biologist (if there is one on-site) or the Renewal Corporation will, to the extent practicable and safe for the animal and staff attempting the relocation, attempt to relocate the individual to suitable habitat outside the work area.
+Suitable habitat for relocation of non-listed reptiles and amphibians will be identified by the Renewal Corporation in consultation with ODFW.
+Once the map showing the areas of suitable habitat is completed, it will be provided to the ODFW and ODEQ.
 In addition, the Renewal Corporation will implement the management measures for entrapment prevention and exclusion set forth in Section 3.8.
 Avoidance, rescue, relocation, entrapment prevention and exclusion measures will be undertaken in coordination with construction activities to avoid delays to construction.
 The Renewal Corporation will have no obligation to relocate reptiles or amphibians that are non-native and/or invasive.